Imran Khan warned against visiting Peshawar ahead of local elections - ExBulletin

 Imran Khan warned against visiting Peshawar ahead of local elections

-New Delhi: The Pakistan Election Commission (ECP) on Wednesday warned Pakistani Prime Minister Imran Khan against disregarding his code of conduct hours before inaugurating a health insurance scheme in Peshawar, Dawn reported.
+New Delhi, December 8 Pakistan’s Election Commission (ECP) on Wednesday warned Pakistani Prime Minister Imran Khan against disregarding his code of conduct hours before inaugurating a health insurance scheme in Peshawar, Dawn reported .

-Prime Minister Imran Khan launched the “Health Microinsurance Program” during his one-day visit to the capital city of Khyber Pakhtunkhwa.
+Prime Minister Imran Khan launched the “micro health insurance program” during his one-day visit to the capital city of Khyber Pakhtunkhwa.

 In a letter to the Pakistani prime minister, the ECP referred to press articles about the prime minister’s planned visit to the provincial capital and reminded him of the commission’s November 4 notification, detailing instructions for the parties. and candidates running before the elections, according to the report.